hansevant/fiktacular-2022/README.md

 3. last, setup the connection configuration file in ular/config/db-connect.php

-note :registration form is manual, you need to hardcode with comment the modal
+note : registration form is still <b>manual</b>, you need to hardcode with comment the modal

+---

 admin credentials

-username : kontenkreator
+username : kontenkreator <br>
 password : ular2022